The Roeliff Jansen Historical Society

 UPDATE!

-New Research and text by Ron Otteson
+New research and text by Ron Otteson

 If you visited the RJHS museum in Copake Falls back in the summer of 2023 you may recall seeing a small display of information and artifacts related to a young 19th century physician from Hillsdale named Dr. Wesley Johnson.
+To learn more about Dr. Johnson, please see the 2023 article included on this page of the website.

 Shortly after earning his medical degree from Jefferson Medical College in Philadelphia in 1836, Dr. Johnson travelled to Liberia in West Africa.
 He was employed there for several years as a teacher and physician.
 His work was sponsored by Pennsylvania organizations that were affiliated with a national anti-slavery movement seeking to settle freed American slaves in Africa.
 Dr. Johnson returned to Hillsdale in 1844 where he soon succumbed to the effects of a tropical illness at the age of 31.
 (The Quincy Johnson House, the Hillsdale family home where he grew up, is still right there on Old Town Road just off Route 22.)

-In the final year of his work in Liberia Dr Johnson established a school on a small island in the St. Johns River near a coastal settlement named Bassa Cove.
+In the final year of his work in Liberia Dr Johnson established a school on a small island in the St.Johns River near a coastal settlement named Bassa Cove.

 This school was funded by the Philadelphia Ladies’ Liberia School Association, a benevolent organization run by Rachel (Willett) Blanding of